Electronic Tuning. Time to forget all those myths!

-Despite having always tuned pianos traditionally “by ear”, seasoned technicians are warming to the idea of electronic tuning devices.
+Despite having always tuned pianos traditionally “by ear”, seasoned technicians have warmed to the idea of electronic tuning devices.
 The use of electronics in various forms for tuning pianos has been around for decades - initially looked on with distrust by old school tuners and pianists.
 The early devices were expensive, bulky and daunting in the eyes of customers, who in many cases preferred to have their piano tuned “the old way”.
 In recent years electronic tuning devices have steadily grown in popularity with computerised software producing increasingly accurate results.
 Several excellent programs are indeed available for those technicians, who are prepared to pay several hundred dollars and can take the time to become proficient in their use.
 Electronic tuning can be a complex process!

 The bottom line.
 I will use this electronic tuning program professionally as a tuning reference.
 But old habits die hard and for me – and this is the important bit – every tuning will continue to be assessed “by ear”.
 After all – as you will agree, with music, no matter how accurate any electronic device may be, the ear is the final judge.
 An instrument is only tuned right if it sounds right.
 Technologically, we live in an exciting age.
 Like any other service, it is important that piano tuner/technicians keep up with any new developments that can improve their work.
 For me, I like to know that my customers are getting the very best from their piano – and of course, the most enjoyment!
 BH